Salma001-it/TransformerModelForMarketPrediction/README.md

 A Transformer built **from scratch**, step by step, to investigate whether news and macroeconomic context can improve next-day stock return prediction for a specific stock.

-The core idea: use the attention mechanism as a **context-retrieval system** : given the current market environment, the model identifies similar past contexts and uses them to inform its prediction.
+The core idea: use the attention mechanism as a **context-retrieval system**: given the current market environment, the model identifies similar past contexts and uses them to inform its prediction.

 ## Motivation

 The same macroeconomic event can lead to very different market reactions depending on context.
 A rise in inflation, for example, is read very differently during periods of low vs. high interest rates, low vs. high unemployment, or in a bullish vs. bearish market.
-This project treats **context as a first-class input**, not an afterthought, using three data modalities:
+This project treats **context as a first-class input, using three data modalities:

 - **Financial data** — technical indicators and stock-specific features
 - **Macroeconomic data** — Fed-relevant indicators, treasury dynamics, employment and inflation data, with countdowns to publication dates (accounting for the fact that markets react to the *release* date, not the reference period)